tumblr tracker

 If you are feeling adventurous and would like to see one of my favorite Oahu Beaches, and part of the beautiful Windward coast, then continue on the Kalanianaoli Hwy for another 10 minutes.

 Climb a little higher from the Makapu'u Point Lookout, and the view becomes even more spectacular at the top, and at the Makapuu Lighthouse!
 It's a nice 1 mile hike up a paved path.
-You will want to start this Oahu hike early as it tends to warm up quickly on the south side of the island.

 Looking to conquer the big hill?
 Climb the Koko Crater Trail and the hill just might conquer you!

-The Koko Head Steps can be a lot of fun, but it is quite challenging at the same time, as you’ll be climbing 1,050 long steps up to the top!
+The Koko Head Steps can be a lot of fun, but it is quite challenging at the same time, as youโll be climbing 1,050 long steps up to the top!

 Subscribe to receive Best of Oahu updates on events, updates, and new articles.
 It's the closest way to paradise while you are away...